eformat/sno-llama/README.md

 - Encapsulating mount namespaces
 - Configuring crun as the default container runtime
 - 500 pods max
+- We want to set up custom LVM Configuration else we can get annoying PVID issues in RHEL9 when the SPOT instance reboots.
+[See here for details.](https://access.redhat.com/solutions/6889951#FN.1).

 Run this post install, your SNO will reboot.

 ```bash
 cat <<EOF | oc apply -f -